badiiiro/Systemui/README.md

 ![OS](https://img.shields.io/badge/Tested%20On-Windows-yellowgreen.svg?style=flat-square)

-# SYSTEM UI TOOLS
+# SYSTEM UI v0.1

 A easy way to destroy Windows platform

 ## How this virus work?

-This virus will:

-- Remove Windows system files
-- Put his self in the system file and auto run on boot
-- Set it self to read-only and hidden
-- Upload files to a FTP server
-- Automatic shutdown after X second
+This virus will remove some Windows file and with auto run function also he will set his self to read-only and hidden a,d maybe you can even upload some files to FTP server and finaly he will shutdown the PC.

 ## Installation [Windows](https://wikipedia.org/wiki/Microsoft_Windows)[![alt tag](http://icons.iconarchive.com/icons/yootheme/social-bookmark/32/social-windows-button-icon.png)](https://fr.wikipedia.org/wiki/Microsoft_Windows)